brimdata/zed/docs/lake/design.md

 ### Branch

-A branch is simply a named pointer to a commit object in the zed lake.
+A branch is simply a named pointer to a commit object in the Zed lake.
 Like git, commit objects are arranged into a tree and represent the entire commit history of the lake.
 A branch is created with the `branch` command, e.g.,